Condition: Amyotrophic Lateral Sclerosis (ALS) is also known as Lou Gehrig’s disease.

 Diagnostic Process: A test called electromyography is done to test the health of the muscles and nerves.
 MRI may be done to rule out other problems.
 Blood tests may help predict outcome.

 Rehab Management: In the early stages, drugs and exercise can help with pain and muscle stiffness.
-Later on, other treatments may be need to help with feeding and breathing problems, fatigue, and sleeplessness.
-Wheelchairs, lifts, computer-based communication tools, tube feeding and breathing machines may be needed.
+Later on, other treatments may be needed to help with feeding and breathing problems, fatigue, and sleeplessness.
+Wheelchairs, lifts, computer-based communication tools, tube feedings and breathing machines may be needed.
+A physical medicine and rehabilitation (PM&R) physician is the expert during all stages of this disease and can problem solving how to keep people with ALS as active and independent as possible.
+A PM&R physician uses rehabilitation therapies such as physical/occupational/speech therapy, braces, specialized equipment and medications to support patients with ALS.

 Other Resources for Patients and Families: ALS is scary both for patients and families, so education and support are very important.
 Visiting nurses or companions can help out.
 A social worker can help families find the help they need, including planning for the loss of function and end of life.